anthonybudd/WP_Model/readme.md

 ### Helper Properties

-The $new property will return true if the model has not been saved in the Database yet.
+The $new property will return true if the model has not been saved in the database yet.

 The $dirty property will return true if the data in the model is different from what's currently stored in the database.